 After answering the questions above, you should be able to define your larger content strategy goals, then begin to form and execute a game plan.

 Moreover, in the last several years, emphasis has been put on search engine optimization (SEO) by web developers and content creators.
 Artificial intelligence and search engines continue to improve their abilities to search for relevant information; therefore it is not about inserting keywords anymore into code or content.
-It is about the context of the content.
+It’s about context.

 People will search.
 That’s a fact.
 The more relevant concepts content discusses, the higher chance there is of it appearing in search results.
 Create conversations around questions someone might have of the industry.
-If content is unrelated, you jeopardize the user of not having the desired experience because the content is irrelevant to your business and the trustworthiness of the source is then called into question.
-It’s a balancing act between creating enough relevant content while still being appropriate to the industry.
-Otherwise, it is noise on a webpage and confusing to navigate for users.
+If content is unrelated, you risk an undesirable experience because the content is irrelevant to your business and the trustworthiness of the source is then questioned.
+It’s a balancing act.

 Want to learn more about Content Strategy?
 Check out these references!